 How can MindManager help?

-As a digital mind mapping software, MindManager is uniquely qualified to facilitate any traditional or reverse brainstorming session much more effectively that whiteboards or flip charts.
+As a digital mind mapping, information visualization, and mind mapping software, MindManager is uniquely qualified to facilitate any traditional or reverse brainstorming session much more effectively that whiteboards or flip charts.

 With a variety of pre-made templates and layouts, MindManager allows you to collect, edit and move ideas around a digital canvas in real time, keeping pace with your high energy reverse brainstorming session.